Tudakov/turboboost/README.md

 ./turboboost.sh
 ```

-Important: After rebooting, TurboBoost will be ON by default.
+Important: After rebooting, TurboBoost will be ENABLE by default.